 My name is Milissa Ewing.
-I am a descendant Chief Joe Harris of the ‘Namgis Band of the Kwakwakawak Nation.
+I am a descendant of Chief Joe Harris of the ‘Namgis Band of the Kwakwakawak Nation.
 I am also a descendant of Annie Summers from England, of George Barr from Ireland, and Ole Loraas from Norway.
 I, like many Canadians, don’t fit into one neat ethnic category.

 When I was a child, my family lived in a small, racially-charged town with a huge divide between the townsite and the reserve.
 One day, while swimming at the public pool, I accidentally splashed another kid who turned around to yell at me, “go back to the reserve you dirty Indian!”
 That same week, I tried to befriend a First Nations girl in my class and her mom told her, “why do you want to hang out with that white girl from the suburbs?”

 Was I the “Indian” from the reserve or the “White Girl” from the suburbs?